Looking way beyond the now

 This is the idea-generation part of the process.
 Every six weeks the team has their prospects meeting, which sets the research agenda for the following six weeks (the UK stock universe is 500+ stocks and the team has a priority list of around 200 companies).
 Baillie Gifford holds the view that is important for both portfolio managers and analysts to carve out time to do their own research.
 This is part of their objectives and helps to keep them accountable for their investment decisions (as discussed below, while there is considerable debate around stocks, the lead portfolio manager makes the final decision).

-For the prospect meeting, team members bring along ‘half-formed’ ideas to discuss (an analyst or portfolio manager may have seen something that has caught their eye and open it up to the wider group).
+For the prospect meeting, team members bring along ‘half-formed’ ideas to discuss (an analyst or PM may have seen something that has caught their eye and open it up to the wider group).
 The discussion is open-minded and constructive.
 Baillie Gifford does not believe in coverage for the sake of having coverage.
 For example, even if a stock is large, the team will not cover it if there is no expectation of ever wanting to invest in it.
 That’s not to say that team does not keep an eye on the broader market; they will look at such stocks when looking at the competitive landscape, for example.

 In the discovery stage, the team can draw on external research providers and other in-house teams, but Baillie Gifford tries to encourage analysts to hunt for new ideas.
 They are encouraged to follow their enthusiasms and look at things they are drawn to and are excited about.
 This frees the analysts, who are all generalists, allowing them to get a broader perspective.
 It is noteworthy that the analysts are not divided along sector lines and there is no concept of ‘maintenance research’ at Baillie Gifford.
 When the team is talking to companies, the conversations with their management teams focus on the long-term prospects of the business.